rpolak/forte-rules-engine/test/invariants.md

 - Only the current calling contract admin can propose a new calling contract admin
 - Proposed calling contract Admin Role cannot act as calling contract admin until role is confirmed
 - Only the calling contract admin can set which policies are invoked by the calling contract
 - Zero address can never be calling contract admin
+- A calling contract admin may renounce their role

 #### Permissioned Foreign Call Admin
 - Each Foreign Call contract and selector pair has exactly one Foreign Call Admin